-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the of the business type activities and the aggregate remaining fund information of the County of San Bernardino Special District County Service Area No. 70 - Zone J as of June 30, 2017 and the respective changes in financial position, for the year then ended in accordance with accounting principles generally accepted in the United States of America, as well as accounting systems prescribed by the State Controller's Office and state regulations governing special districts.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the County of San Bernardino Special District County Service Area No. 70 - Zone J as of June 30, 2018 and the changes in financial position and cash flows, for the year then ended in accordance with accounting principles generally accepted in the United States of America, as well as accounting systems prescribed by the State Controller's Office and state regulations governing special districts.